- About Membership

 Jonathan Stutzman is an award-winning filmmaker and writer.
 His short films have screened at film festivals all over the world and on television, and he is a contributing writer to the bestselling collection The Tiny Book of Tiny Stories.
 His upcoming picture books, Tiny T. Rex and the Impossible Hug and Llama Destroys the World will be published (respectively) by Chronicle Books in March 2019 and Henry Holt Books for Young Readers in June 2019.
 He received his masters at Temple University for Film & Media Arts.
 Jonathan loves reading, traveling, creating, and thinking about all sorts of strange and nerdy things.
 Jonathan lives in the wilds of Lancaster, Pennsylvania, and as you read this, he is probably writing something new.

-Erika Swyler's first novel, The Book of Speculation, was one of BuzzFeed’s 24 Best Fiction Books of 2015, and a Barnes & Noble Discover Great New Writers selection.
-Her writing has appeared in Catapult Story, VIDA, The New York Times, and elsewhere.
-She lives on Long Island, NY, with her husband and a mischievous rabbit.
-Her upcoming Light from Other Stars will be published by Bloomsbury in May 2019.
+Erika Swyler's first novel, The Book of Speculation, was one of BuzzFeed’s 24 Best Fiction Books of 2015 and a Barnes & Noble Discover Great New Writers selection.
+Her writing has appeared in Catapult Story, VIDA, the New York Times, and elsewhere.
+She lives on Long Island, New York, with her husband and a mischievous rabbit.
+Her upcoming Light From Other Stars will be published by Bloomsbury in May 2019.

-Samantha R. Vamos is the author of Alphabet Boats, Alphabet Trains, Alphabet Trucks (all illustrated by Ryan O’Rourke), The Cazuela That the Farm Maiden Stirred, illustrated by Rafael López–the 2012 Pura Belpré Illustration Honor recipient–its companion book, The Piñata That The Farm Maiden Hung, illustrated by Sebastià Serra, and Before You Were Here, Mi Amor, illustrated by Santiago Cohen.
-Samantha previously worked as an attorney, practicing in Washington, D.C. and Chicago, Illinois.
+Samantha R. Vamos is the author of Alphabet Boats, Alphabet Trains, and Alphabet Trucks (all illustrated by Ryan O’Rourke); The Cazuela That the Farm Maiden Stirred, illustrated by Rafael López; its companion book, The Piñata That The Farm Maiden Hung, illustrated by Sebastià Serra; and Before You Were Here, Mi Amor, illustrated by Santiago Cohen.
+Samantha previously worked as an attorney, practicing in Washington, D.C., and Chicago, Illinois.
 She was born in the Midwest, grew up on the east coast, and lived in the Pacific Northwest before moving to the Bay Area with her husband, son, and their rescue puppy, Bowie.

-Annie Ward has a BA in English Literature from UCLA and a MFA in Screenwriting from the American Film Institute.
-Her first short screenplay, Strange Habit, starring Adam Scott was an official selection of the Sundance Film Festival and the Grand Jury Award winner at the Aspen Film Festival.
+Annie Ward has a BA in English literature from UCLA and a MFA in screenwriting from the American Film Institute.
+Her first short screenplay, Strange Habit, starring Adam Scott, was an official selection of the Sundance Film Festival and the Grand Jury Award winner at the Aspen Film Festival.
 She has received a Fulbright Scholarship and An Escape to Create Artists residency.
 She lives in Kansas with her family.
-Her upcoming novel Beautiful Bad will be published March 2019 by Park Row Books.
+Her upcoming novel, Beautiful Bad, will be published in March 2019 by Park Row Books.